CloudTheWolf/opfw-mdt-compose/README.md

 # opfw-mdt-compose
-A collection of Docker Compose Scripts for OPFW based servers
+A collection of Docker Compose Scripts for MDTs on OPFW based servers